ParthSingh-1603/bits-bus/README.md

 # College Bus Booking System

 A modern web application for booking bus seats for college sports teams.
-This system allows students and faculty to book seats on a 55-seater bus with specific allocations for different sports teams.
+This system allows students and faculty to book seats on a 56-seater bus with specific allocations for different sports teams.

 ## Features

-- **55-Seater Bus Layout**: Visual representation of bus seats with interactive booking
+- **56-Seater Bus Layout**: Visual representation of bus seats with interactive booking (K row has 6 seats)
 - **Gender-Based Booking**: Separate tracking for male and female students with pink seats for females
 - **Sports Team Allocations**:
   - Cricket (Male): 13 seats